sverweij/dependency-cruiser/doc/faq.md

     first element in the array)

-Support for other formats (promise exports, TypeScript, fancier ecmascript) might come later.
+Support for other formats (promise exports, TypeScript, fancier ECMAScript) might come later.

 ### Q: Does dependency-cruiser detect [dynamic imports](https://github.com/tc39/proposal-dynamic-import)?

-**A**: Yes; in both TypeScript and javascript - but only with static string arguments or template expressions that don't contain no placeholders (see the next question).
+**A**: Yes; in both TypeScript and JavaScript - but only with static string arguments or template expressions that don't contain placeholders (see the next question).
 This should cover most of the use cases for dynamic imports that leverage asynchronous module loading (like [webpack code splitting](https://webpack.js.org/guides/code-splitting/#dynamic-imports)),